 Chemical Biology

 In addition to chemical synthesis, we desire to understand how our molecules exert their antimicrobial activity.
 We do this through in-house biological assays and collaborations with experts in the field.
 For example, promysalin’s mechanism of action and molecular target was probed with many different assays such as metal binding, resistance selection, and proteomics.
-In addition, our lab has expertise with molecules that perturb bacterial membranes and have used varies fluorometric and absorbance-based probes to understand how these molecules work.
-We can also study how a bacteria responds to a molecule by imaging biofilm and quantifying it along with other virulence factors.
+In addition, our lab has expertise with molecules that perturb bacterial membranes and has used various fluorometric and absorbance-based probes to understand how these molecules work.
+We can also study how bacteria respond to a molecule by imaging and quantifying biofilm along with other virulence factors.
 Together, these tools give us a deeper understanding of our molecules and help advance our knowledge of bacteria’s response to antimicrobial compounds.